 Part of being proactive is being creative.
 You have to be able to see the different angles and nuances in a situation or project in order to anticipate potential issues and come up with creative solutions.
 If you’re constantly looking over someone else’s work, you’re not focusing on what’s in front of you.
 And you could end up missing a lot of obstacles that you could’ve avoided if you were paying attention.

-When you’re figuring out your 2021 goals, take time to weigh the cost.
+When you’re figuring out your goals this year, take time to weigh the cost.
 Ask yourself if it’s worth the investment.
 Being proactive means that you take into consideration all the variables before cementing your goals.